Last month, Jefferson County voters elected a new judge. Now, she may never take the bench - NewsBreak

 With nearly 54% of the vote, Tiara Young Hudson won the Democratic primary election, and with no Republican opposition, she was set to become the first public defender to ever serve as a circuit court judge in Jefferson County.
 However, Hudson may never get to take the seat she won at the ballot box.

 On Thursday, the Judicial Resources Allocation Commission voted to move the seat she’d campaigned for out of Jefferson County and over to Madison County.
 The body, which is chaired by Alabama Supreme Court Justice Tom Parker, is charged with setting criteria for determining the number of judges needed in courts across the state.
-The law allows the body to “reallocate” judgeships to address needs in other geographic areas.LaGrange woman receives unexpected donation from school her son attended
+The law allows the body to “reallocate” judgeships to address needs in other geographic areas.During the World Games, Birmingham will displace some residents facing homelessness.
+Where will they go?

 In a statement, Chief Parker said the commission voted Thursday 8-3 to reallocate one Jefferson County judgeship, moving it to Madison County.